+ANTH2711

+SPECIAL TOPICS: ANTHROPOLOGY

+Credits: 3

+ANTH2714

 SPECIAL TOPICS IN ANTHROPOLOGY

+Credits: 3

+ANTH2724

 SPEICAL TOPICS IN ANTHROPOLOGY

+Credits: 3

+ANTH3100

 SURVEY OF ANTHROPOLOGICAL THEORY

+Credits: 6

+Prerequisite:

+12 credits in Anthropology and/or Sociology.

+Exclusions:

 Unavailable to students with credit for ANTH302 or ANTH232.

 A critical review of the roots of current theoretical concepts and issues in sociocultural anthropology.

+ANTH3101

 PEOPLE & POWER

+Credits: 3

+Prerequisite: